-- Place the drainage container under the sump, wipe clean the surrounding area and carefully remove the plug.
-Caution - A gallon of hot oil will exit rapidly.
+- A gallon of hot oil will exit rapidly.
 Ensure that you are protected from contact as it will burn bare skin and also contains harmful carcinogens. - The surrounding area should be covered with disposable sheeting. - The drain plug will be difficult to retain but will be recoverable from the drainage container once the oil has cooled. - Leaving the sump oil to drain, attach the strap wrench to the oil filter canister and rotate clockwise when viewed from above (see image 5).
 A spray of light oil (e.g.WD40) on to the top seal may help. - 5.
-The canister will contain 0.75 litres of hot oil and should be kept upright to prevent spillage.
-It can be extracted upwards through the gap between the inner wing and engine.
-It is advisable to check the gap with a new filter beforehand.
+The canister will contain 1/2 pint of hot oil and should be kept upright to prevent spillage.
+It can be extracted upwards through the gap between the radiator and the alternator drive belt.
+Clearances will vary between vehicles and it is advisable to check the gap with a new filter beforehand.
+It may be necessary to remove the alternator belt to facilitate extraction.
 Some disposable sheeting under the filter and its extraction route will reduce the clean-up required. - 6.
 Empty the oil filter canister into the drainage container.

-7. When the oil has drained fit a new sump plug seal, insert the plug and torque to 45Nm.
-If a torque wrench is not available, ensure that the new seal is fully compressed, use a medium wrench (eg 3/8" socket driver) and tighten firmly.
+7. When the oil has drained fit a new sump plug seal, insert the plug and torque to 40Nm.
+If a torque wrench is not available, ensure that the new seal is fully compressed, use a medium wrench (eq 3/8" socket driver) and tighten firmly.

-Image 5: Filter Removal
+Image 5: Filter removal

-Remove and clean the oil filler cap and insert the funnel (see image 6)
+Remove and clean the oil filler cap and insert the funnel (see image 6).